nazarsosyak/adav-group/README.md

 > **Find the patient zero.
 > Identify the spreading patterns.
-> Reconstruct the outbreak —
+> Reconstruct the outbreak.
-> then politely ask the culprit to explain themselves in court.**
+> Then politely ask the culprit to explain themselves in court.**

 ---